Study of Form Factors and Observables in $B_c^- \rightarrow \bar{D}^{(*)0}\ell^-\bar{\nu}_{\ell}$ and $B_c^- \rightarrow D^{(*)-}\ell^+\ell^-$ decays: Prediction of physical observables

 This observable is a far more cleaner due to the cancellation of uncertainties arising from the form factors.
 In Table \ref{table:predictions RD RDStar BcDStar} we present our predictions of $R_{D^{*}}^{B_{c}^{-}\rightarrow \bar{D}^{*0}}$ along-with a comparison with previous pQCD prediction.

-In this work we have not calculated branching ratios for $B_{c}^{-}\rightarrow \bar{D}^{0}\ell^{-}\bar{\nu}_{\ell}$ channel since the expression for the branching ratio is a function of $F_{+}$ and $F_{0}$, information of which has already been supplied by HPQCD in their work \cite{Cooper:2021bkt}, and our analysis is based on their form factor information as inputs.
-Calculating the branching ratios thus again in this work will not lead to any new information.
+In this work we have not calculated branching fractions for $B_{c}^{-}\rightarrow \bar{D}^{0}\ell^{-}\bar{\nu}_{\ell}$ channel since the expression for the branching ratio is a function of $F_{+}$ and $F_{0}$, information of which has already been supplied by HPQCD in their work \cite{Cooper:2021bkt}, and our analysis is based on their form factor information as inputs.
+Calculating the branching fractions again in this work will not yield any new information.